How do you convince your visitors to take the plunge on your website?

 Sometimes, you've just got to stop and admire a landing page for being beautiful.
 Using high-resolution photography and lots of white space, H.BLOOM's landing page is a pleasure to look at.

-Besides its beauty, the page has some great conversions elements: an above-the-fold form, clear and concise description of what'll happen when you fill out the form, and even the bright orange "Submit" button.
+Aside from its beauty, the page has some great conversions elements: an above-the-fold form, clear and concise description of what'll happen when you fill out the form, and even the bright orange "Submit" button.
 The only thing we'd change up?
 The copy on the "Submit" button -- that could be more specific to the offer at hand.

-12) Conversion Lab
+19. Conversion Lab

-Typically, I wouldn't include an example of a homepage with a form on it in a post about landing pages (click here to learn why), but this website is special.
+While I wouldn't typically include an example of a homepage with a form on it in a post about landing pages, this website is special.
 The homepage is the entire website -- the navigation links just take you to the information below.